technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 25 - Using Omnichannel historical analytics dashboard and Customer Service historical dashboard.md

 ## Task 1 - Omnichannel historical analytics dashboard

-1. Select the **App selector** from the top ribbon.

-2. Click on **Customer Service admin center** to list the available apps.

-![A screen shot of a computer Description automatically generated](./media/media24/image1.png)

-3. Select **Customer Service workspace.**

-![A screenshot of a computer Description automatically generated](./media/media24/image2.png)

-4. Select three horizontal lines to view the navigation pane.
+1. On the **Customer Service workspace** select the Site Map and then .

 ![A screenshot of a computer Description automatically generated](./media/media24/image3.png)